 Set in Alabama in the 1930s, Harper Lee’s enduring story of racial injustice and childhood innocence centers on one of the most beloved and admired characters in American literature, the small-town lawyer Atticus Finch.
 The cast of characters also includes Atticus’s daughter Scout, her brother Jem, their visiting friend Dill, and their mysterious neighbor, the reclusive Arthur “Boo” Radley.

-Greg Kinnear On Stage - Theater Credits, Bio and Tickets
+Greg Kinnear On Stage - Theatre Credits, Bio and Tickets

 Greg Kinnear stars as Atticus Finch in To Kill a Mockingbird on Broadway from January 2022.

 Gregory Buck Kinnear was born June 17, 1963 in Logansport, Indiana.
 He initially pursued a career as a talk show host — his first venture was the radio show School Daze With Greg Kinnear, which he developed while a student at the American Community Schools in Athens, Greece.
 He went on to earn a degree in broadcast journalism, graduating from the University of Arizona in 1985.

 After graduation, he hosted the game show College Mad House for the show's short run, and from 1991 to 1992 worked on Best of the Worst as creator, co-executive producerm and host.
 Also in 1991, Kinnear became the first host of the Talk Soup, a comedic show that aired and poked fun at the previous day's talk show segments.
 The show was nominated for five Emmy Awards between 1991 and 2002, winning once in 1995 and making Kinnear an Emmy Award winner.
 That year, he left the show to host Later with Greg Kinnear, a late-night talk show on NBC.